happy955201314/acadmeic-web/_pages/about.md

 ---
 Welcome! <a href="#"><b>Chi-Wei Chen</b></a> received his Master's degree in Electrical Engineering, specializing in the cybersecurity track, at National Taiwan University, advised by <a href="https://homepage.ntu.edu.tw/~sykuo/">Prof. Sy-Yen Kuo</a>.
 Before that, Chi-Wei earned his Bachelor's degree in the Computer Science Department from National Tsing Hua University, advised by <a href="https://logoslab.github.io/">Prof. Ren-Song Tsay</a>.
 Additionally, he was a research assistant at Academia Sinica, collaborating closely with <a href="https://homepage.iis.sinica.edu.tw/pages/janeliu/contact_en.html">Prof. Jane Liu</a> and <a href="https://homepage.iis.sinica.edu.tw/~kmchung/">Prof. Kai-Min Chung</a>.

 His research interests primarily span the field of security, with a specific focus on hardware security.
-He is particularly passionate about investigating hardware Trojans, side-channel attacks, and embedded security.
+He is particularly passionate about investigating hardware Trojans, side-channel attacks, and system security.
 He aspires to leverage his software skills to address hardware security issues.

 <h3 id="research">Research</h3>
 Due to my background in both Computer Science (CS) and Electrical Engineering (EE), I possess relevant experience in both software and hardware.
 The following outlines my research experience: